BrokenSwing/Comixaire/specifications/usercases/authentication/README.md

 #### 1.2.2.1.
 Invalid Username/Password

 If in the “[Authenticate as an employee](#1211-authenticate-as-an-employee)” (respectively “[Authenticate as an administrator](#1213-authenticate-as-an-administrator)”) subflow, the actor enters an invalid username and/or password, the system displays an error message.
-The actor can either return to the beginning of the “[Authenticate as an employee](#1211-authenticate-as-an-employee)” (respectively “[Authenticate as an administrator](#1213-authenticate-as-an-administrator)”) subflow or return to the beginning of the “Basic Flow” or cancel the login, at which point the use case ends.
+The actor can either return to the beginning of the “[Authenticate as an employee](#1211-authenticate-as-an-employee)” (respectively “[Authenticate as an administrator](#1213-authenticate-as-an-administrator)”) subflow or return to the beginning of the “[Basic Flow](#121-basic-flow)” or cancel the login, at which point the use case ends.

+#### 1.2.2.2.
+Invalid client ID

+If in the “[Authenticate as a client](#1212-authenticate-as-a-client)” subflow, the actor enters an invalid client ID, the system displays an error message.
+The actor can either return to the beginning of the “[Authenticate as a client](#1212-authenticate-as-a-client)” subflow or return to the beginning of the “[Basic Flow](#121-basic-flow)” or cancel the login, at which point the use case ends.

 ## 1.3.
 Special Requirements